iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 ### People management (when I have formal line-management responsibility)

-If I manage direct reports (line management), I apply the same delivery discipline to people leadership:
+In many roles I’ve led delivery through cross-functional teams and vendors without formal line authority; where I do have direct reports, I apply the structure below:

 **Setting objectives (clear and measurable):**
 - I use **SMART goals** (Specific, Measurable, Achievable, Relevant, Time-bound) or team-aligned objectives.